|

 Our

-Company History
+Company History |

-1917 - Hammond Manufacturing
+1917 -

-traces it's roots back to a small basement shop set-up during the years of the
+Hammond Manufacturing traces it's roots back to a small basement shop set-up during

-First World War by Oliver S. Hammond - tool & die maker by day and amateur
+the years of the First World War by Oliver S. Hammond - tool & die maker by

-sons Len, Roy, Ken and Fred.
-Later Oliver's first "shop" was a 20 by
+and soon included sons Len, Roy, Ken and Fred.
+Later Oliver's first "shop"

-30 foot facility behind the family home.
-The shop was powered by a boiler that
+was a 20 by 30 foot facility behind the family home.
+The shop was powered by a

-yet!
-Steam power, human power, light of day or lantern was a fact of life!
+electricity service yet!
+Steam power, human power, light of day or lantern was

 1920